Free oscillations of a standing surface wave and its mechanical analogue: Results

 Two comments are necessary: firstly, the $x$ dependence of the first terms in (\ref{eq27}) \& (\ref{eq28}) represent the leading order behaviour in a Fourier-series representation of the spatial form of the perturbation.
-We retain only the first terms in these series, so as to simplify subsequent algebra with an intuitive expectation that such a low-order representation (of both base-state and perturbation) might still yield an useful model.
-Secondly, the choice of $4kx$ (perturbation wavelength one-fourth of the base-state), is due to the fact that fig. \ref{fig:mercer_roberts}a (extracted from \citet{Mercer1992}) shows that the frequency of the fourth mode can coalesce with that of the primary mode (base-state wavelength) at a relatively large value of $\hat{A}$ to generate super-harmonic instability, of interest to us here.
+We retain only the first terms in these series, so as to simplify subsequent algebra with an intuitive expectation that such a low-order representation (of both base-state and perturbation) might still yield \textcolor{black}{to a} useful model.

+Secondly, the choice of $4kx$ (perturbation wavelength one-fourth of the base-state), is due to the fact that fig. \ref{fig:mercer_roberts} shows that the frequency of the fourth mode can coalesce with that of the primary mode (base-state wavelength) at a relatively large value of $\hat{A}$ to generate super-harmonic instability, of interest to us here.
 Due to the truncated nature of both base and perturbation representations, it will be seen that the resultant equation for $a(t)$ in eqn. (\ref{eq27}) will predict stable behaviour, consistent with fig. \ref{fig:mercer_roberts} for $\hat{A}<0.4$, the regime where our truncated model can be expected to be a reasonable approximation.